UKCloud/openshift-v4/post-deployment/openstack/nodeport-loadbalancing-ingress/README.md

 # NodePort loadbalancing using OpenStack Octavia

-This features enables customers to expose their NodePorts via a single public IP using OpenStack Octavia Loadbalancer.
+This feature enables customers to expose their NodePorts via a single public IP using OpenStack Octavia Loadbalancer.

 **WARNING**: This is not supported for OpenStack Projects with multiple clusters.